 Davis is best when shots are created for him whether it’s a lob that no defender can reach or a clean look at a mid-range jump shot.
 If he’s forced to look for his own shot, there’s a chance he’ll only take nine shots in a game like he did in the Lakers’ loss to the Bulls in November.
 Even if he does take 20 shots, and make more than half, the way that he gets those shots doesn’t always help his teammates.
 He’s not like James whose every move keeps the opposing defense on pins and needles, which gives his teammates better opportunities on offense.

-Unfortunately for the Lakers, James is in his 19th season and can’t carry that load every night ike did on Tuesday scoring 30 points with only six missed shots.
+Unfortunately for the Lakers, James is in his 19th season and can’t consistently carry that load every night like he did on Tuesday scoring 30 points with only six missed shots.
 That’s why the Lakers brought in Russell Westbrook, but he’s also aging, and his performance against the Celtics, while also strong with 24 points on 9-16 shooting with 11 assists, has been erratic in his 14th NBA season.

 The Lakers may still recover and perform better in the playoffs than they did in last season’s first-round exit, but at the top of the Western Conference the Suns and Warriors have pulled far away from them like Usain Bolt in a 200 meter dash.
 James will have to be dominant for the Lakers to compete in the present, but in the future they are going to need a younger ball handler that can create for himself, for others, and put real pressure on a defense.